I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-flush.md

 <p>To submit commands to the display miniport driver, the user-mode display driver's <i>Flush</i> function should typically call the runtime's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-rendercb.md">pfnRenderCb</a> function.</p>

-<p>The Microsoft Direct3D runtime can call the user-mode display driver's <i>Flush</i> function at any time to notify the user-mode display driver to submit any outstanding hardware commands that are in the hardware command buffer to the display miniport driver.
-However, a call to <i>Flush</i> should never cause the user-mode display driver to submit invalid commands to the display miniport driver. </p>

-<p>To submit commands to the display miniport driver, the user-mode display driver's <i>Flush</i> function should typically call the runtime's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-rendercb.md">pfnRenderCb</a> function.</p>

 ## -requirements
 <table>
 <tr>